aleen42/PersonalWiki/Programming/JavaScript/async_programming/async_programming.md

 };
 ```

-Sometimes, we may need to nested functions with more than one layers like that:
+Sometimes, we may need to calling functions in a nested way with more than one layers like that:

 ```js
 function layer1(params1) {